Grothendieck-Serre in the quasi-split unramified case: The Grothendieck--Serre conjecture

+moreover, a reductive $R$-group scheme $H$ is split if and only if its generic fiber $H_{\Frac(R)}$ is split. \end{thm-tweak}

-Our main result is slightly stronger, see \Cref{thm:main}: we weaken the unramifiedness to geometric regularity over some Dedekind ring $\cO$, so that $\cO = \bZ$ recovers the above (see \Cref{eg:geom-regular}), and in the case when $G$ is simply connected we allow the regular ring $R$ to be semilocal.
-The semilocal version is worth the extra effort because in many contexts it is a more natural starting point, for instance, due to the decomposition \cite{SGA3IIInew}*{XXIV,~\S5} of general simply connected groups.
+In fact, our result is stronger: we allow the regular ring $R$ to be semilocal, flat, and geometrically regular over some Dedekind ring $\cO$, so that the case $\cO = \bZ$ with $R$ local recovers the above, see \Cref{thm:main,thm:split} and \Cref{eg:geom-regular}.
+The semilocal version is worth the extra effort because in many ways it is a more natural starting point.
+In equal characteristic, we strengthen the last aspect of \Cref{thm:main-ann}: for an equicharacteristic regular semilocal $R$, we show that a reductive $R$-group scheme $H$ is quasi-split if and only if its generic fiber $H_{\Frac(R)}$ is quasi-split, see \Cref{thm:quasi-split}.

 The Grothendieck--Serre conjecture is known for its numerous concrete consequences.
 We illustrate them with the following product formula that seems to resist any direct attack.
-For a further consequence that concerns quadratic forms over semilocal regular rings, see \Cref{cor:q-forms}.
+For a further consequence that concerns quadratic forms over regular semilocal rings, see \Cref{cor:q-forms}.